338th Infantry Regiment (United States)

 The 338th Infantry Regiment was a National Army Infantry Regiment first organized for service in World War I as part of the 85th Infantry Division in Europe.
 It later served in the Mediterranean Theater during World War II.
-Since then it has served as a training Regiment, training Army Reserve and Army National Guard Soldiers for service in support of the Global War on Terror.
+Since then it has served as a training regiment, training Army Reserve and Army National Guard soldiers for overseas service after the September 11 terrorist attacks.

 Service history

 World War I

 The regiment was constituted 5 August 1917 in the National Army as the 338th Infantry and assigned to the 169th Infantry Brigade of the 85th Division.
 It was organized at Camp Custer, Michigan, on 30 August 1917.
 In August 1917, the regiment was organized with 3,755 officers and enlisted men: